Androcide

 In the biblical narrative the Massacre of the Innocents, boys under the age of two were selected to be executed by the Herodian Kingdom of Judea.

-Androcide is a term referring to systematically killing males because of their sex.
-Androcide-like instances could occur during war or genocide.
+Androcide is the systematic killing of men because of their sex.
+Androcide could occur during war or genocide.
 This may be due to the fact that male civilians are often targeted during warfare as a way to remove those considered to be potential combatants, and during genocide as a way to destroy the entire community.

 Etymology

 The etymological root of the hybrid word is derived from a combination of the Greek prefix andro meaning "man" or boy, with the Latin suffix cide, meaning killing.

 Causes

-Androcide may be deliberate: for example, to degrade the offensive capabilities of an adversary.
-Massacres of men and boys may be of this type.
+As military services will generally forcibly conscript men to fight in warfare this inevitably leads to massive male casualties.
+However this gender divide extents to non-combatants as well, with male non-combatants making up a majority of the casualties of mass killings in warfare.
+This practice often occurs because opposing males, fighting or otherwise, are seen as potential rivals and/or military threats.
+This can extend to underaged males as well, often with distinction as to their age.
 For example, during the Kosovo War, the Yugoslav forces under Slobodan Milošević were accused of massacring many male Albanians of "battle age" because they saw them as a threat.

-Androcide may also be part of a larger genocide.
-Perpetrators may treat male and female victims differently.
-For example, during the Armenian genocide, elite men were publicly executed.
-Afterward, average men and boys would be killed en masse, and the women and little children in their communities deported.
+Androcide may also be part of a larger genocide where perpetrators treat male and female victims differently.
+For example, during the Armenian genocide, elite men were publicly executed; average men and adolescent boys would then be killed en masse.
+The age distinction was sometimes males fifteen and older, but was generally males as young as twelve.
+The remaining the women, children, and in some cases spared elderly men in their communities were deported.
 Gendercide Watch, an independent human rights group, regards this as a gendercide against men.
-However, this gendered treatment of victims was not ubiquitous; in many locations, women and girls were also subject to massacre.
+However, this gendered treatment of victims was not universal; in many locations women and girls were also subject to massacre.

-Men's rights activists such as Paul Nathanson, author of Replacing Misandry: A Revolutionary History of Men argue that the draft is a form of androcide.
+Men's rights activists such as Paul Nathanson, author of Replacing Misandry: A Revolutionary History of Men, argue that the draft is a form of androcide.
 In many countries, only men are subjected to military conscription, which leaves them at greater risk of death during warfare compared to women.
 Worldwide, males constitute 79% of non-conflict homicides and the majority of direct conflict deaths.

 Androcide has also been a feature of literature in ancient Greek mythology and in hypothetical situations wherein there is discord between the sexes.